PyxelM/alucinara/content/lore/2nd-realm/sarvara.md

 ## Etymology
 The name for the city, '*Sarvárą*,' is made up of two roots, '*Sarav*,' the name of a river, and '*Rą*,' meaning 'City \[of].'
 The name of the river Sarav was loaned into Old Sarvaran from the native substrate language Old Diiran.
 ## Location
-Sarvara was built on the Sarav river in the Sarvaran river basin, which was in southern Tseireph, a continent of Qherelh in the 2nd Realm.
+Sarvara was built on the Sarav river in the Sarvaran river basin, which was in southern Tseireph, a continent of Kherell in the 2nd Realm.
 It had a mediterranean climate, with seasonal floods from the river.
 Aqhor was to the south, and Coroth to the northeast.

 ![](images/sarvaran-river-basin.png)
 *The Sarvaran River Basin, with the locations of Sarvara, Aqhor, and Coroth.*